Numbers Don't Lie

 #3: DOWNLOADABLE EXPERT MATERIAL

 Having downloadable eBooks, case studies, and guides is a great idea.
-It gives your sales and customer service staff an easy set of resources they can point to and builds your copmany brand as an expert, authority, and "the one that helped".
+It gives your sales and customer service staff an easy set of resources they can point to and builds your company brand.
+These resources help them be an expert, authority, and "the one that helped".

 #4: DETAILED CONTACT INFORMATION